Aardwolf-Social/aardwolf/README.md

 Aardwolf is a social platform, meaning that each server hosts it’s own community of users who are posting, sharing pictures, links, etc. They are replying and “liking” each other’s posts, and re-sharing the ones they like best.

 Even better, Aardwolf is a *connected* (the technical term is “federated”) platform: users are not limited to only interacting with other users on their service: they can follow users on other sites that are powered by Aardwolf just as if they were on their own site.
-They can even connect with users on other platforms, if -- like the microblogging service [Mastodon](http://joinmastodon.org) -- they implement the same open protocols Aardwolf is built on.
+They can even connect with users on other platforms, if -- like the microblogging service [Mastodon](http://joinmastodon.org) -- they implement the same free protocols Aardwolf is built on.

-Finally, Aardwolf is [open source](https://github.com/banjofox/aardwolf), so developers who want to contribute or understand how it works can dig in and do so.
+Finally, Aardwolf is [free software](https://github.com/banjofox/aardwolf), so developers who want to contribute or understand how it works can dig in and do so.

 ### Project Status